What Would the Community Think: Reception

 Michele Romero of Entertainment Weekly wrote that Marshall "raises goose bumps on What Would the Community Think with bluesy, traumatized songs on which she whispers laments over a spare arrangement of guitar and drums.
 A sudden fervent holler — to the father of her unborn child or to her own lacking papa — interrupts the calm like thoughts of mortality in the night."
 Rolling Stones Rob Sheffield called the album "leaner and tougher" than her previous releases, adding: "It's a quiet album, but the songs get more powerful the closer you listen, as Marshall testifies to her unbearable longing for an unbearable love."

 Music critic Mark Groescher wrote of the album: "Listening to What Would The Community Think is like watching a friend on the verge of losing her mind.
 It is a wild and sometimes disturbing ride, but it is completely honest.
 And like any great blues album, it is contagious."
 Biographer Elizabeth Goodman referred to the album as Marshall's "most violent, angry work, a deranged epic filled with sadness, guilt, and defiance."

 Rommie Johnson of The Tampa Tribune described the album as "Quiet, [but not] mellow...
 Cat Power builds tension through repetition, then eerily cuts things off without a trace of resolution... her understated tales of epistemological doubt may just be missives to herself.
 More often than not, Marshall sounds like a woman alone with her thoughts."

+Marshall claimed in a 2022 interview that she was offered a million dollars by a "guy who went on to manage Gwen Stefani" to buy the album, which she refused.